williamniemiec/junit4-api/CONTRIBUTING.md

 After making changes to the project, create a pull request with the project you have modified.
 Try to add a detailed description of what you changed from the original project.
 Avoid changing the structure of the project as much as possible to avoid breaking code.

  <b> Attention: </b> Before making the pull request, make sure that:
  * Generate the version jar in the following format: `junit4-api-X.Y.Z.jar`, where X, Y and Z are the numbers corresponding to the tag that will contain the changes made;
+ * Update `pom.xml` with new version;
- * Document the changes according to the [documentation standard mentioned above](#doc-standard).
+ * Document the changes according to the [documentation standard mentioned above](#doc-standard);
+ * Create a new [release](https://github.com/williamniemiec/junit4-api/releases) with changelog.

 ## <a name="development-setup"></a> Setting up development environment

 To work on the project, any IDE with support for JUnit 4 can be used (to execute the project tests).

-### <a name="output-dir"></a>Output directory
-The output directory of the project, that is, the directory where the compiled files will be placed must be `bin`, which must be at the root of the project.
-It is worth mentioning that this directory should not be submitted to the repository (`.gitignore` will ignore this directory).

 ## <a name="code-style"></a>Code style guide
 The project uses the [code style recommended by Oracle](https://www.oracle.com/java/technologies/javase/codeconventions-contents.html), with one exception: structures `if-then-else`, `try-catch-finally` and the like should not have a closed curly bracket (`}`) to the left of the keyword.